dirkNlerxst/ReaScript-Band/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-If your Reaper tracks are already named "HARM1/2/3", it will just rename the MIDI track names.<br>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-Due to the way the lua script handles the MIDI rename it won't explicitly say "Undo MIDI track rename",<br>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;but undoing twice should undo the MIDI track rename, and the Reaper track rename.<br>

+# RB3-Scripts

+  •LightingScrub.lua: Removes all lighting events except [first], [next], [prev].
+This is intended to be used for RB3 Upgrades, as the game reads lighting from both the upgrade and the original file, with the exception of the keyframe events.